 Medical malpractice cases can be tricky and require extensive preparation.
 For example, a jury is unlikely to understand whether a doctor or other medical professional followed the appropriate standard of care without expert assistance.
 This information is outside their realm of knowledge, so they will need to rely on someone authoritative to tell them how other reasonably prudent doctors would have acted.
 To build your case, you might need an expert witness to testify as a result.

 Also, medical issues can be exceedingly complex.
-Jurors may not readily grasp whether a certain course of treatment contributed to your injuries or not.
+Jurors may not readily grasp whether a certain course of treatment contributed to your injuries.
 Because you must prove causation in your lawsuit, you might need an expert witness to testify as to causation as well.

 Quality expert witnesses are hard to find, particularly for injured victims focused on their recovery.
-At Sibley Dolman, we have worked with dozens of experts over the years who are skilled at explaining medical concepts to judge and juries.
+At Dolman Law Group, we have worked with dozens of experts over the years who are skilled at explaining medical concepts to judges and juries.
 Your lawyer should be able to locate and retain an expert in the appropriate field to assist in building your case.

-Furthermore, doctors and hospitals do not like to hand over medical records or admit to errors.
-Building your medical malpractice case can sometimes feel like a fishing expedition—only blind.
+Furthermore, doctors and hospitals do not like to hand over medical records or admit errors.
+As a result, building your medical malpractice case can sometimes feel like a blind fishing expedition.
 To make sure you have adequate evidence, you must understand what evidence is available and the legal methods to obtain it.
-Evidence necessary to establish your case may include:
+The evidence necessary to establish your case may include:

 - Testimony from other medical staff about what happened.
 You can take this testimony in a deposition, where a witness answers questions under oath.